GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 9. **Notes Sections**: Amber gradient with Crown icons and premium gating
 10. **Comments Section**: Blue gradient with Crown icons and premium gating
 11. **Navigation**: Home redirects to dashboard for logged-in users
+12. **Shared Page**: Clean, readonly presentation with no "Create Your Own" elements
+13. **Readonly Styling**: Muted backgrounds and eye icons for readonly content

 ## Code Structure Requirements